 In the framework of the job characteristics model, completeness means the extent of task identity.
-This means the extent to which an activity comprises holistic tasks – from the first work steps through to completion of a visible result.
+Meant is the extent to which an activity comprises holistic tasks – from the first work steps through to completion of a visible result.

-A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge of complete tasks and considers its interrelationships with (mental) health and well-being.
+A scoping review by the Federal Institute for Occupational Safety and Health summarises the state of scientific knowledge of complete tasks and considers its interrelation with (mental) health and well-being.
 It also describes its relations to motivation, job satisfaction and performance.
-The theoretical basis for this is formed by the action regulation theory and the job characteristics model.
+The theoretical principles are the action regulation theory and the job characteristics model.
 In addition, the authors reveal research gaps and discuss options for designing this factor, in particular with regard to the design approach "job enrichment".

 The scoping review on complete tasks is part of the project "Mental Health in the Working World - determining the current state of scientific evidence".
-The project assesses mental load factors by means of the state of scientific knowledge.
+The project assesses mental load factors based on the state of scientific knowledge.

 For further information please refer to our German Website.